+There are two stocks of Argentine hake in FAO 41 that are delineated by latitude 41°S. The northern stock (north of 41°S) occurs in Argentina and Uruguay's respective EEZ and the Common Fishing Zone (ZCP) near the Rio de la Plata.
 The Joint Technical Commission of the Maritime Front (CRMFM), a binational entity from Argentina and Uruguay, is responsible for establishing catch levels for Argentine hake within the Common Fishing Zone (ZCP) and distribute this determined value among both countries.
-The Northern stock (north of 41°S) is distributed outside the ZCP and inside Argentina and Uruguay's EEZ.
-CTMFM is also responsible for determining the limit and target reproductive biomass reference points for the stock.
+The southern stock (south of 41°S) is distributed outside the ZCP and completely inside of Argentina's EEZ.
+Argentina Ministerio de Agricultura, Ganaderia y Pesca works with Instituto Nacional de Investigacion y Desarrollo Pesquero (INIDEP) to determine the limit and target reproductive biomass reference points for the stock.
 Thus, the stock is subject to a specific management regime and reference points are defined, therefore it was assessed under Category C.